Bogeva/API-Group-10/Examples/Example-05-smoothing/README.md

-This project is called "Smoothing" and has been editing by Snezhana.
+This project is called "Smoothing" and has been edited by Snezhana.

 This example is using methods from Paper.js and creates a path with given number of points.
 It might be used to represent data as mountain tops, or if connected with music, representing the beats of it visually.